 It's not quite as simple as flicking a switch, however Telstra says its 3G network decommissioning will commence from 30 June 2024 and is likely to happen "relatively quickly."

-Vodafone has advised its 3G network will begin shutting down a few months earlier, starting from 15 December 2023.
+Vodafone's 3G network began shutting down a few months earlier, starting from 15 December 2023.

 Optus has not announced a hard deadline, a date in September 2024 is widely anticipated.